 Carrying milk through security was one of the things I had been dreading and I’d heard rumours of people been made to taste it!
 However it just got scanned like everything else and it was that simple!
 I took powder in the dispensers that I usually use, and bought some ready-made milk for emergencies (along with a bottle of Calpol and Baby Nurofen) in Boots once we were in the departure lounge.

 We’d asked to keep the pushchair until the airplane steps and that was a smart -move.
 We used our second-hand Britax B-Agile Double, which has zip close storage bags on the back and it was so handy to have extra storage for things we didn’t need up in the cabin.

 On a side note I bought some memory foam universal seat liners for the Britax pram from Amazon before we went.
 We usually only use it for short periods out and about on the farm and personally I don’t think the seats aren’t the comfiest.

 Edie and Mabel don’t usually have dummies but given they can’t suck on boiled sweets, I took some with us for the flight.
 We were lucky as they usually have a nap at 9.30, so they were already getting sleepy once we sat down.
 They’d left a bit of their milk from earlier so we gave them that, popped a dummy in and they both nodded off in our arms.

-It is true that if you’re travelling with a baby on your lap, you can’t sit next to each other.
+It is true that if you’re travelling with twin babies on your lap, you can’t sit next to each other.
 However when we checked in, we just requested aisle seats so we were.
 (We were 26c and 26d) This actually was really handy, as we didn’t have to disturb anyone for nappy changes.

 I asked one of the air stewardesses to wash my bottles for me with boiling water once the girls had finished and then got them to add boiled water so I could make up the next feed.